 About the Writer:

 Ultimately, the challenge lies in the unique cultural and linguistic framework that “whimsy” embodies in English—a trait that’s both light and profound, imaginative yet innocent—which doesn’t always have a ready counterpart in other languages.
 It is the same difficulty that can arise in communication between disciplines speaking in the same language.

-In whatever language, release your balloons and watch them float around a roomful of ideas.
+In whatever language, release your balloons and wonder at them as they float around a roomful of ideas.

+About the Writer: